ethereum/hive/docs/client.md

 - `/genesis.json` contains Ethereum genesis state in the JSON format used by Geth.
 This file is mandatory.
 - `/chain.rlp` contains RLP-encoded blocks to import before startup.
-The client should start even if the blocks are invalid.
 - `/blocks/` directory containg `.rlp` files.

 On startup, client entry point scripts must first load the genesis block and state into